Introduction: The promise and peril of the digital edition

 - Links and references: within a document or to other documents

 - Corrections: insertions, deletions, regularized spellings vs. original spellings

-If you do not need all of these tags, the TEI lets projects create a project-specific.
+If you do not need all of these tags, the TEI lets projects create a project-specific subset of tags.
 If you need a tag that TEI has not considered, the TEI has a mechanism for adding new tags.